 Examples of fear expression

-Eyebrows are raised and drawn together producing wrinkles on the forehead; eyes have been opened to the maximum, with upper eyelids raised as high as possible; lips are stretched horizontally towards the ears; chin has been pulled slightly backward as is evident by the horizontal wrinkles on the neck.
+She has opened her eyes to the maximum, with upper eyelids raised as high as possible.
+Her lips are stretched horizontally towards the ears.
+She has probably pulled her chin is pulled slightly backward, as inferred by the horizontal wrinkles on the neck.

-The facial expressions of fear and surprise are very similar and therefore cause great confusion.
-In fact, most people can easily differentiate between other facial expressions but when it comes to the facial expressions of fear and surprise, they often confuse one with the other.
+Most people can easily differentiate between other facial expressions when asked.
+When it comes to distinguishing the facial expressions of fear and surprise, however, their accuracy decreases.

-However, there’s a subtle difference between the fear and the surprise expression.
-In surprise as in fear, the eyebrows are raised and the eyes are opened to the maximum.
+There’s a subtle difference between the fear and the surprise expression.
+In surprise, as in fear, the eyebrows are raised and the eyes are opened to the maximum.

-Another distinguishing factor between the fear and surprise expressions is that in surprise the jaw usually drops down, opening the mouth and the lips are not stretched horizontally as they are in fear.
-An opened mouth is sometimes covered by one or both the hands in surprise.
+Another distinguishing factor between the fear and surprise expressions is that in surprise the jaw drops, opening the mouth.
+The lips are not stretched horizontally as in fear.
+The opened mouth is sometimes covered by one or both the hands in surprise.